Album Review: Kalmah "They Will Return"

 An Introduction to Kalmah and who plays on the album "They Will Return"

 Finnish melodic death metal veterans Kalmah returned to the studio to record another album following their debut release Swamplord which was released in 2000.
-This album though has a few lineup changes.
+This album called They Will Return though has a few lineup changes.
 Pasi Hiltula handles the keyboard duties and Janne Kusmin plays the drums on this album.
 Timo Lehtinen plays the bass guitar.
 Vocalist and guitarist Pekka Kokko still has that raspy vocal style.
 But unlike Jeff Walker, you cannot really understand what he is saying.
 That kind of vocal style differs greatly from the guttural vocal style that Ken of the band Serpent uses.
 Pekka and Antti Kokko are brothers and they are the ones who founded this band.
 Kalmah started under the name of Ancestor back in 1992, so this album came out ten years after the formation of Ancestor.
 Not only did Kalmah return after their awesome debut album but they returned and proved that they would become one of the finest melodic death metal bands ever!

 - Hollow Heart